hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 ## Submit sound file of you reading a specific language.

-JUst file an issue and send a link or the actual sound file.
+Just file an issue and send a link or the actual sound file.
 IMPORTANT try to send the list of seconds for each page read  example 10,13,8,20,36 ...